GeostatsGuy/MachineLearningDemos_Book/_sources/intro.md

 Pyrcz, M.J., 2024, MachineLearningDemos: Python Machine Learning Demonstration Workflows Repository (0.0.1).
 Zenodo. [![DOI](https://zenodo.org/badge/862519860.svg)](https://zenodo.org/doi/10.5281/zenodo.13835312)
 ```

+The ultimate source for the content in this e-book is my semester-long Machine Learning graduate course, so I have made scope decisions based on the educational narrative in my course.

+* I believe that 80\% or more of any data science is data prepartion so I spend 1/3 of the course on workflow design, probability concepts, data preparation and feature engineering before we turn on any machines

+* I spend a lot of time on simple machines, like linear regression and the regularized variants to teach fundamental theory

+* I step through specific methods to build up concepts, for example, $L^2$ vs $L^1$ norms, regularization, convolution, bootstrap and bagging, Bayesian approaches, etc.

-The ultimate source for the content in this e-book is my semester-long subsurface machine learning course, so I have made decisions based on the target scope for this e-book, i.e., what is included and what is not?
-All the workflows demonstrate the functionality of machine learning and the use of machine learning to accomplish fundamental data science workflow steps.
-Also, while each chapter can stand alone I made an effort to order the chapters to build up the concepts of machine learning, from feature engineering, through inferential machine learning and up to predictive machine learning.
-The predictive machine learning is ordered to start with linear regression, introduce hyperparameter tuning with ridge regression, introduce basis expansion with polynomial regression, integrate Bayesian methods with Bayesian linear regression, demonstrate lazy vs. eager learning with k-nearest neighbours, present ensemble methods with trees, etc. If you work through the chapters in order you will benefit from this "scaffolding"" and "spiraling" approach to education that I like to apply in all my courses.
+* I have chapters on deep learning that will be added shortly.

+I made an effort to order the chapters to build up the concepts of machine learning, from feature engineering, through inferential machine learning and up to predictive machine learning.
+The predictive machine learning is ordered to start with linear regression, introduce hyperparameter tuning with ridge regression, introduce basis expansion with polynomial regression, integrate Bayesian methods with Bayesian linear regression, demonstrate lazy vs. eager learning with k-nearest neighbours, present ensemble methods with trees, etc.

+* If you work through the chapters in order you will benefit from this "scaffolding"" and "spiraling" approach to education that I like to apply in all of my courses.

+* Nevertheless, each chapter is designed to be a stand-alone resource, in most cases you could readily plug and play your own dataset.
+Remember to cite the e-book and repos and bring me a breakfast taco if you pass through Austin!

 This e-book is not a general introduction to statistics nor is it a comprehensive treatment of machine learning.

-For a deeper dive into the theory and practice built on fundamental probability and statistics follow the links at the top of each chapter to my recorded lectures on my [Machine Learning Lecture Series](https://www.youtube.com/playlist?list=PLG19vXLQHvSC2ZKFIkgVpI9fCjkN38kwf) {cite}`pyrczyoutube` of my YouTube channel.
-Of course there are excellent books for machine learning theory, one of my favourites is [The Elements of Statistical Learning: Data Mining, Inference, and Prediction](https://www.amazon.com/Elements-Statistical-Learning-Prediction-Statistics/dp/0387848576/ref=sr_1_1?crid=219UH54M8MIS6&dib=eyJ2IjoiMSJ9.fh_JG0GOjaLD32XrqN8uJE0bBbEVgutMStZUYLHACzr8YEzjV2ommtSpLcI0ed8OflRxA4AgTUEYl4S8Y4ICbP3s2OkSR8EaSxk8OHLwyavIw52GFVGGSJpyX9Y7BNipvmjdb8VgidS9njUPpDwpl1CmpD0BTb8LtbTHm8nCXBQT0W21r5H0DU84tHqrT0AQUUBb2fA9DMIdAJGqdFp1yssN1rXciwATn5v4juV5TiA.nGxoUTS2l564x_D3GUdkwt-QUKt8be_WRfy8eJPgjkQ&dib_tag=se&keywords=machine+learning+statistical+learning&qid=1727204107&sprefix=machine+learning+statistical+learning%2Caps%2C119&sr=8-1) {cite}`statlearning2009`.
+* For a deeper dive into the theory and practice built on fundamental probability and statistics follow the links at the top of each chapter to my recorded lectures on my [Machine Learning Lecture Series](https://www.youtube.com/playlist?list=PLG19vXLQHvSC2ZKFIkgVpI9fCjkN38kwf) {cite}`pyrczyoutube` of my YouTube channel.

+* Of course there are excellent books for machine learning theory, one of my favourites is [The Elements of Statistical Learning: Data Mining, Inference, and Prediction](https://www.amazon.com/Elements-Statistical-Learning-Prediction-Statistics/dp/0387848576/ref=sr_1_1?crid=219UH54M8MIS6&dib=eyJ2IjoiMSJ9.fh_JG0GOjaLD32XrqN8uJE0bBbEVgutMStZUYLHACzr8YEzjV2ommtSpLcI0ed8OflRxA4AgTUEYl4S8Y4ICbP3s2OkSR8EaSxk8OHLwyavIw52GFVGGSJpyX9Y7BNipvmjdb8VgidS9njUPpDwpl1CmpD0BTb8LtbTHm8nCXBQT0W21r5H0DU84tHqrT0AQUUBb2fA9DMIdAJGqdFp1yssN1rXciwATn5v4juV5TiA.nGxoUTS2l564x_D3GUdkwt-QUKt8be_WRfy8eJPgjkQ&dib_tag=se&keywords=machine+learning+statistical+learning&qid=1727204107&sprefix=machine+learning+statistical+learning%2Caps%2C119&sr=8-1) {cite}`statlearning2009`.

 ```{admonition} Linked Recorded Lectures are Available
 :class: remove-from-content-only